Haga Palace: History

-King Gustaf VI Adolf relinquished the royal disposal rights to the Palace and released it to be used by the Government in 1966 as an official residence for distinguished foreign guests of the Government to Sweden, although it would turn out to be rather sparsely used for that purpose.
+King Gustaf VI Adolf relinquished the royal disposal rights to the palace and released it to be used by the government in 1966 as an official residence for distinguished foreign guests of the government to Sweden, although it would turn out to be rather sparsely used for that purpose.

-On April 23, 2009, Prime Minister Reinfeldt announced that the disposal rights to Haga Palace will be transferred back to the Royal Court as a wedding gift from the government in light of Crown Princess Victoria's approved marriage to Daniel Westling in June 2010.
-The couple moved in on November 15, 2010.
+On 23 April 2009 Prime Minister Reinfeldt announced that the disposal rights to Haga Palace would be transferred back to the royal court as a wedding gift from the government in light of Crown Princess Victoria's approved marriage to Daniel Westling in June 2010.
+The couple moved in on 15 November 2010.